yoo2001818/react-infinite-scroll-promise/README.md

 - `loader` : Loader element to be displayed while loading stuff - You can use `InfiniteScroll.setDefaultLoader(loader);` to set a defaut loader for all your `InfiniteScroll` components

+- `errorRetry` : Retry button element to be displayed if there was an error - You have to handle onClick events manually.

 - `threshold` : The distance between the bottom of the page and the bottom of the window's viewport that triggers the loading of new stuff -